 In most cases, it is unsafe and unwise to attempt to detox from PCP at home.
 The symptoms caused by this disorder are dangerous in themselves but also unpredictable.
 It can be difficult to anticipate the possibility of a PCP dependent individual experiencing a seizure or another severe symptom, and this is why most detox programs will suggest going through your withdrawal in a residential center.

 This will also make your transition into addiction treatment much easier, as many residential detox centers also provide rehab treatment or help patients move from one program to another easily.
 In every sense, it is much safer to detox from this particular drug in a 24-hour professional facility where you can receive constant surveillance and care from healthcare providers.

 Detox from any given drug usually takes as long as the individual requires to fully move through the cycle of withdrawal.
 Sadly, some of the symptoms caused by PCP abuse that are apparent during withdrawal, such as memory loss, may persist for more than a year after the individual stops using the drug, according to the National Drug Intelligence Center.
 In addition, some of these symptoms may even be permanent.

 However, it is important to consult a doctor about your detox program and to take as long as you need to withdraw from the drug.
 Sometimes, this could take up to six months or a year, but without a proper consultation, it is difficult to know for sure.

 Help Me Find a PCP Detox Center

 Seeking PCP addiction treatment will help you make a much-needed change in your life, and the first step is to detox safely from the drug’s effects.
 You can do so in a detox center that provides safe, reliable care.
-Call 800-405-2627 now to find the best facility for your needs.
+Call 800-315-1376 (Who Answers?) now to find the best facility for your needs.